ivangfr/springboot-aws-localstack-opensearch-s3-secretsmanager/README.md

 ## Start and Initialize LocalStack

-- In a terminal, make sure you are inside `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder
+- In a terminal, make sure you are inside the `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder;

-- Start `LocalStack` Docker container
+- Start `LocalStack` Docker container:
   ```
   DEBUG=1 docker compose up -d
   ```

 - \[Optional\] Debug logs are enabled to provide more insights into what is happening.
-To monitor `localstack` Docker container logs, run the command below
+To monitor `localstack` Docker container logs, run the command below:
   ```
   docker logs localstack
   ```

-- Initialize `LocalStack` by running the following script
+- Initialize `LocalStack` by running the following script:
   ```
   ./init-localstack.sh <OMDB_API_KEY>
   ```